-THE LAKE ONTARIO ECOSYSTEM
+THE LAKE ONTARIO ECOSYSTEM8

-The Lake Ontario ecosystem consists of the physical, chemical, and biological (including humans) components that interact with each other in the watershed, nearshore and offshore zones.
-The nearshore zone includes the shallower (in general approximately <15m water depth) exposed coastal zone and sheltered embayments.
-The offshore zone is the main body of the Lake.
-Lake Ontario receives 86% of its water from the upper Great Lakes and Lake Erie via the Niagara River and drains to the St. Lawrence River (http://www.epa.gov/glnpo/atlas, accessed Sept., 2011).
+The Lake Ontario ecosystem consists of the physical, chemical, and biological (including humans) components that interactively move among the nearshore and offshore zones of the lake and its watershed.
+The nearshore zone includes the shallower (in general, approximately <15-m water depth) exposed coastal zone and sheltered embayments.
+The offshore zone is the main body of the lake.
+Lake Ontario receives 86% of its water from the upper Great Lakes and Lake Erie via the Niagara River and drains to the St. Lawrence River.
 Dams on the St. Lawrence River regulate water levels.
-Human activities in the watershed produce a mixture of organic and inorganic materials (nutrients, bacteria, natural and man-made chemicals, etc.) that are carried by wastewater treatment plants, combined sewer overflows and runoff water through tributaries to Lake Ontario.
-The water and materials can initially accumulate near input sources but they are eventually mixed with the rest of the lake by waves and currents.
+Human activities in the watershed produce a mixture of organic and inorganic materials (nutrients, bacteria, natural and man-made chemicals, etc.) that are carried by wastewater treatment plants, combined sewer overflows, and runoff water through tributaries to Lake Ontario.
+The water and materials can initially accumulate near input sources, but they are eventually mixed with the rest of the lake by waves and currents.

 The nearshore and offshore zones have unique characteristics important to understanding the Lake Ontario ecosystem.
 In the nearshore zone, the lake bottom is often visible.
 Features in the coastal/lake interface may change as water levels and other conditions change seasonally.
 The nearshore zone is most accessible to humans for swimming and water withdrawal for drinking or industrial use.
 Aquatic plants, attached to the lake bottom, thrive in this zone because sufficient light reaches the bottom.
 Coastal wetlands in this zone are productive fish habitats, and their functioning is highly dependent upon adequate water levels.
 Many fish species use this zone for spawning and to support early life stages.
-However, water level regulation has reduced the interannual range of water levels, as well as altering the timing, magnitude and duration of seasonal levels.
-These alterations to natural water level cycles have reduced wetland plant community diversity (affecting fish habitat) and seasonal fish access to critical spawning habitats.
+However, water-level regulation has reduced the inter-annual range of water levels as well as altering the timing, magnitude, and duration of seasonal levels.
+These alterations to natural water-level cycles have reduced wetland-plant-community diversity (affecting fish habitat) and seasonal fish access to critical spawning habitats.
 Tributaries have their own resident fish communities, but many Lake Ontario fish species use tributaries for spawning and juvenile habitat.

 The offshore zone contains most of the water and living components of the Lake Ontario ecosystem.
-The offshore zone is important habitat for Alewife and other prey fishes, as well as trout and salmon and other cold water fishes.
+The offshore zone is important habitat for Alewife and other prey fishes as well as trout and salmon and other coldwater fishes.
 The vast size and depth of this zone make it difficult to comprehend and appreciate.
-An important ecological feature of the offshore zone is its summertime organization into a warmer upper layer (epilimnion) and a deeper, cooler layer (metalimnion), which when combined can be considered the pelagic (open water) zone.
-The upper layer receives the most light and nutrients and produces the free-floating algae or phytoplankton which support all other forms of life in Lake Ontario.
-The deepest layer of water, below the metalimnion, is called the hypolimnion, and it sits overtop a large offshore bottom area in which fish and other benthic (bottom-dwelling) animals (mussels, worms, clams, amphipods and shrimp) reside.
-This deeper area, including the bottom is known as the benthic zone.
+An important ecological feature of the offshore zone is its summertime organization into a warmer upper layer (epilimnion) and a deeper, cooler layer (metalimnion), which when combined can be considered the pelagic (open-water) zone.
+The upper layer receives the most light and nutrients and produces the free-floating algae or phytoplankton that supports all other forms of life in Lake Ontario.
+The deepest layer of water, below the metalimnion, is called the hypolimnion, and it sits overtop a large offshore bottom area in which fish and other benthic (bottom-dwelling) animals (mussels, worms, clams, amphipods, and shrimp) reside.
+This deeper area, including the bottom, is known as the benthic zone.